areveur51/StellarMapWeb/README.md

 # StellarMapWeb

 StellarMapWeb is a Django application designed to visualize Stellar blockchain lineage data.
-It collects account creation relationships from Stellar's BigQuery/Hubble dataset (primary) and Horizon API/Stellar Expert (educational reference), stores this data in Astra DB (Cassandra), and then renders it as interactive D3.js radial tree diagrams.
-The project aims to provide users with a clear, interactive "family tree" view of how Stellar accounts are created and interconnected, offering insights into the network's structure and activity.
-The application features a high-performance BigQuery pipeline capable of processing an address in 50-90 seconds (2-3x faster than API approach), discovering up to 100,000 child accounts per parent, robust address validation, and a user-friendly interface with real-time pending account tracking and graceful error handling.
+It collects account creation relationships from multiple sources using a triple-pipeline architecture: (1) BigQuery/Hubble dataset for fast bulk processing, (2) Horizon API/Stellar Expert for reliable sequential processing, and (3) Stellar SDK for free, concurrent async processing.
+Data is stored in Astra DB (Cassandra) and rendered as interactive D3.js radial tree diagrams.
+The project aims to provide users with a clear, interactive "family tree" view of how Stellar accounts are created and interconnected.
+The application features three complementary pipelines for optimal performance and cost efficiency: SDK Pipeline (free, 30-60s per account, concurrent), API Pipeline (free, 2-3 min per account, sequential), and BigQuery Pipeline (fast but costs $0.18-0.71 per query).
+All pipelines discover up to 100,000 child accounts per parent, feature robust validation, and provide real-time pending account tracking.

 ## 📚 Documentation